-Standard 2: Governance and Leadership The institution operates under governance and leadership that promote and support student performance and institutional effectiveness.
+Standard 2: Governance and Leadership

+The institution operates under governance and leadership that promote and support student performance and institutional effectiveness.

-• Ins structor portfolio - Appendix B-9 Survey results [F8] Examples of collaboration with stakeholder groups of JROTC purpose/benefits (marketing) [F8] Involvement of stakeholders in development of continuous improvement plans [F12]
+Instructor portfolio - Appendix B-9

+☐ Survey results [F8]

+■ Examples of collaboration with stakeholder groups of JROTC

+purpose/benefits (marketing) [F8]

+☐ Involvement of stakeholders in development of continuous improve ment plans

+[F12] ·

-- Cadet Portfolios Appendix B-3 - Battalion Staff Continuous Improvement Briefing and Rubric Appendix B-1
+Cadet Portfolios - Appendix B-3

-Level of Performance Evident Notes

-Distinguished

-Instructors deliberately and consistently align their decisions and actions toward continuous improvement to achieve the JROTC mission and high school's goals/mission.
+Battalion Staff Continuous Improvement Briefing and Rubric Appendix B-1 Level of Performance Evident Notes Instructors deliberately and consistently align their decisions and actions toward continuous improvement to achieve the JROTC mission and 0 improvement to achieve the JROTC mission and high school's goals/mission.
 They encourage, support and expect all students to be held to high standards in all courses of study.
 The culture is characterized by collaboration and a sense of community among all stakeholders.
 Instructors consistently communicate effectively with appropriate and varied representatives from stakeholder groups consistent with the special purpose of the institution.
-0

-Proficient 0

-Instructors align their decisions and actions toward continuous improvement to achieve the JROTC and high school's goals/mission.
+Proficient 0 Instructors align their decisions and actions toward continuous improvement to achieve the JROTC or high school's goals/mission.
 They expect all students to be held to high standards in all courses of study.
 The culture is characterized by collaboration and a sense of community.
-Instructors communicate effectively with appropriate and varied representatives from stakeholder groups consistent with the special purpose of the institution.